 The Operations Subcommittee reviews the edited version and proposes their final version to the RTF for a decision to recommend the plans to the Council.

+The RTF reviews and adopts the final version of the work plan and budget no later than its October meeting and prepares a recommendation of approval to the Council.

 The RTF PAC performs a parallel review of the plans and makes a recommendation for approval to the Council.